axeluhl/sailing-analytics/wiki/racelog-tracking/app-spec/app-spec.md

 We believe that the Sailing Analytics's functionality can benefit sailors not only at large sailing events, but for many more occasions.
 Among other devices, smartphones can serve as a source of tracking data, and sailors can define their own training races or even club regattas, so that they can then analyze their tracks.
 This would shift the Sailing Analytics from being a fully-provided event solution to a (possibly freely) availabe online tool that sailors can use whenever they want.
 One can see how this idea has the potential to make the Sailing Analytics and all the work that has been put into them so far more visible and accessible, ultimately transforming it into a tool every sailor knows and loves to use.

-Plenty of thought has been put into adapting the existing software on the backend side, yet the smartphone tier has recieved far less attention so far.
+Plenty of thought has been put into adapting the existing software on the backend side, yet the smartphone tier has received far less attention so far.
 To bring the idea to life the technical backend is vital, but an intuitive, easy-to-use - "sexy" - smartphone app has the highest impact on how the overall solution comes across to the end user - the sailor.

 Obviously, the base functionality of such an app is to provide a service that gathers positional data and transmits it to our backend.
 The more challenging part however lies in reducing the interaction that currently experts perform through the _AdminConsole_ (a web-based administrative interface) to the minimal and intuitive subset that end users want to perform.

 This document details out what is still missing both on server and smartphone side, aiming to serve as a specification for the furhter implementation.
-As the app plays such a crucial part in the overall story, and as it has recieved so little attention so far, one possibility is to outsource its design and implementation, so that the the document also serves as a high-level requirements specification.
+As the app plays such a crucial part in the overall story, and as it has received so little attention so far, one possibility is to outsource its design and implementation, so that the the document also serves as a high-level requirements specification.

 Missing parts and requirements are summarized at the end of a section with the following color-coding: